 In order to remain in good standing for the fourth through sixth years, a certified Psychological Autopsy Investigator (PAI) must submit a second case within the first three-year period of certification.
 Once this is approved, the certification is good for a second three-year period.

 During the second three-year period, a PAI must submit a cased to be renewed for five more years.
 Thereafter, PAIs must submit a case every five years.

 Registrants must possess a minimum of a Masters degree in a social sciences/behavioral health field OR current employment consistent with the opportunity to conduct psychological autopsies.

-If your organization or group of organizations would like to arrange a training session at your location; please contact Jennifer Tinch, to discuss potential dates and costs.
+If your organization or group of organizations would like to arrange a virtual training session; please contact Jennifer Tinch, to discuss potential dates and costs.